 - Times spent on the website

-b) Connection between reviews and keyword usage
+b) The connection between reviews and keyword usage

-Supposedly, when a user is posting a positive review of your business, and they are using words you want to be associated with. e.g. you’re a plumbing company and you encounter a positive review such as “I had a good experience with Carl’s Plumbing.
+Supposedly, when a user is posting a positive review of your business, and they are using words you want to be associated with.
+Example: You’re a plumbing company and you encounter a positive review such as “I had a good experience with Carl’s Plumbing.
 They fixed the tap and wash-basin connection to perfection.
 I highly recommend Carl’s Plumbing to anyone looking for repairs in the Sunnyvale area”.

 In this review, the strong keywords and phrases that can help to build Carl’s Plumbing business can be easily ascertained.
-In future, those keywords will be targeted to build a good online reputation in Google’s eyes.
-You can also track the sentiments of the customers by monitoring certain keywords through BirdEye’s social media listening feature.
-As a business owner, you can monitor the customer comments the second they are posted on popular social media channels such as Facebook, Twitter, Youtube, Instagram, Google etc.
+In the future, those keywords will be targeted to build a good online reputation in Google’s eyes.
+You can also track the sentiments of the customers by monitoring certain keywords through Birdeye’s social media listening feature.
+As a business owner, you can monitor the customer comments the second they are posted on popular social media channels such as Facebook, Twitter, Youtube, Instagram, Google, etc.

 c) Limits the negative reviews

-Customer reviews indeed have the power to make or break brand’s online reputation and credibility.
-Too many negative reviews will turn the prospective clients away.
+Customer reviews indeed have the power to make or break a brand’s online reputation and credibility.
+Too many negative reviews will turn prospective clients away.
 For limiting negative reviews, check out the actionable ways through which you can boost your online reputation and build your brand’s name.